In This Section

 If you're seeking a colposcopy in the Albany area, contact CareNet Medical today to schedule an appointment in Schenectady or Clifton Park.

-What is the OBGYN Looking For?
+What Is the OBGYN Looking For During a Colposcopy?

 The gynecologist will use an imaging device, called a colposcope, to look for irregular cervical tissue.
 A cervix with potentially cancerous tissue may have white patches, warts, polyps or swelling.
 In these instances, a sample will be taken and tested.